Location: North Austin

 Austin, TX 78758

-Special features: Special features: 2- to 5-day programs; community focused; outreach programs; multi-age classrooms; low student:teacher ratios; multilingual (Spanish/French immersion daily); hands-on, project-based progressive learning; culinary education; fine arts education; all-organic nutrition included in tuition; work with students who have sensory challenges and food allergies; sliding-scale tuition; accepts CCMS (Workforce Solutions).
+Special features: Creek on site; nature hikes; science lessons in collaboration with UT Austin; 2- to 5-day outdoor focused programs; community participation; outreach programs; multi-age classrooms; low student:teacher ratios; multi-lingual (Spanish/French exposure); hands-on, project-based learning; culinary and nutrition education; fine arts education; field-days for Kindergarten–Grade 2 students; extracurricular lessons included (culinary, soccer, dance, mindful meditation, Feldenkrais movement); all-organic and local nutrition included in tuition; accommodates youth with allergies; sliding-scale tuition; accepts CCMS (Workforce Solutions).

-Tuition: Tuition: $385–$995 per month depending on student ages, part-time/full-time enrollment, sensory needs, and enrichment workshop participation; payable monthly or annually; 10- or 12-month enrollment options; tuition includes guaranteed camp participation (June/July for CAMP SANA)
+Tuition: $385–$995 per month depending on student ages, part-time/full-time enrollment, sensory needs, and enrichment workshop participation; payable monthly or annually; 10- or 12-month enrollment options; tuition includes guaranteed camp participation (June/July/Aug for Camp Sana)